CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced and logical: identify target → find producing DAG → trace sources → build lineage chain → check source health.
-The recursive tracing in Step 4 with the ASCII diagram is an excellent feedback loop pattern.
-Step 5 includes validation by checking source health and freshness, and the column lineage section provides a clear sub-workflow.
+The recursive tracing in Step 4 is well-illustrated with the ASCII diagram.
+Step 5 includes a validation/health check step.
+The column-level lineage section adds a clear sub-workflow.
+The process naturally builds on each step.

 3 / 3